nstjean05/Obsidian-Vault/Class 28 - Multibussing.md

 		- We need even more signal lines
 #### Switching Fabric
 - Busses may need a switching fabric for interconnections
-	- Simplest is allow only
+	- Simplest is allow only 2 busses to connect at any one time
+	- More complex: allow any two non-overlapping pairs to connect.